Second Boer War: Negotiations fail

 Steyn of the Orange Free State invited Milner and Kruger to attend a conference in Bloemfontein.
 The conference started on 30 May 1899, but negotiations quickly broke down, as Kruger had no intention of granting meaningful concessions, and Milner had no intention of accepting his normal delaying tactics.

 On 9 October 1899, after convincing the Orange Free State to join him and mobilising their forces, Kruger issued an ultimatum giving Britain 48 hours to withdraw troops from the border of Transvaal, despite the fact the only regular British troops near the border of either republic were 4 companies deployed to defend Kimberley.
 Otherwise, the Transvaal, allied with the Orange Free State, would declare war.
 News of the ultimatum reached London on the day it expired.
 The editor of the Times purportedly laughed out loud when he read it, saying 'an official document is seldom amusing and useful yet this was both'.
 The Times denounced the ultimatum as an 'extravagant farce' and The Globe denounced this 'trumpery little state'.
 Most editorials were similar to the Daily Telegraph's, which declared: 'of course there can only be one answer to this grotesque challenge.
 Kruger has asked for war and war he must have!'

 Such views were far from those of the British government and the army.
 Army reform had been a matter of pressing concern since the 1870s, put off because the public did not want the expense of a larger, more professional army and because a large home army was not politically welcome.
 The Prime Minister had to tell a surprised Queen Victoria that 'We have no army capable of meeting even a second-class Continental Power'.

 First phase: The Boer offensive, October–December 1899

 British Army deployed

-When war with the Boers was imminent in September 1899, a Field Force, referred to as the Army Corps was mobilised and sent to Cape Town.
+When war with the Boers seemed imminent in September 1899, a Field Force, referred to as the Army Corps was mobilised and sent to Cape Town.
 It was "about the equivalent of the I Army Corps of the existing mobilization scheme" and was placed under the command of Gen Sir Redvers Buller, general officer commanding-in-chief of Aldershot Command.
 In South Africa the corps never operated as such and the 1st, 2nd, 3rd divisions were widely dispersed.

+Speaking to Alistair McAlpine in the 1950s, participating soldier Lord Morley (1878–1962) recounted his deployment from Southampton:

+His regiment was paraded on the dock, as Queen Victoria was to inspect them before they left.
+Up and down the ranks the Queen progressed, stiff as a ramrod until she came opposite the young Lord Morley.
+Turning to an aide, she rested her hand on his shoulder and dabbed tears from her eyes.
+'My fine young men all going to war', the Queen murmured, 'so few of them will ever come back'.
+Lord Morley told me that he did not find the Queen's words reassuring as he boarded the liner that was to take him and his regiment to South Africa.